SOPRA-Group-17/sopra-fs-20-group17-client/README.md

 ## Illustrations of the main user flows

 First a user must register and login with a username and password.
-After login the user gets redirected to the dashboard.
-He can create or join a lobby.
-S/he also has the option to logout or edit his profile.
+After login the user gets redirected to the dashboard where he can create or join a lobby.
+He also has the option to logout or edit his profile.

 <img src="/src/images/dashboard.png" width="700">